 Neon red lights and punk rock beneath the Brown Line

 If you’ve always wanted to rock to Naked Raygun and Fugazi in a former tailor shop beneath the Chicago Brown Line stop, Good Measure is (loudly) calling (or most likely screaming) your name.
-The punk-themed bar recently opened by the Three Aces crew in the former Bistro Voltaire space features a healthy serving of neon red lighting, black and white checkerboard tile floors, and studded leather barstools with a punk-heavy playlist.
+The punk-themed bar recently opened by the Chef Matt Troost (formerly of Three Aces) in the former Bistro Voltaire space features a healthy serving of neon red lighting, black and white checkerboard tile floors, and studded leather barstools with a punk-heavy playlist.
 Classic cocktails include negronis and Old Fashioneds in addition to a still rare but increasingly common special treat in Chicago: the Toki whisky highball machine.
-While they are most famous for their burger (a holdover from their Three Aces days), standout eats also include Nashville hot fried duck livers, truffled Polish, and PBR mussels.
+While they are most famous for their burger, standout eats also include Nashville hot fried duck livers, truffled Polish, and PBR mussels.
 Get in and get your sneer on.

 A shuffleboard bar with food trucks and rooftop deck